Nonex111/OverView/README.md

 ### Simple version: Steps to reproduce the demo
 >(Just to show the workflow, no actual interaction between frontend and backend.
 Pages are static.)
-- 1. In the frontend folder, modify all the paths in all html files
+- 1.In the frontend folder, modify all the paths in all html files
-- 2. Open the home-page.html
+- 2.Open the home-page.html

 ### Full version: Steps to test all the functionalities/continue on this project